 Whether you’re starting a podcast with no audience or already have a base of people you influence, podcasting is one of the quickest ways to connect with others while building trust and loyalty.

-This is not to say that launching a podcast and advertising brands is enough.
-You have to create relatable content, promote your podcast, and actually build connections with your listeners.
+You must create relatable content, promote your podcast, and build connections with your listeners.

 That’s why it’s also great to keep your podcasts unscripted and let your personality shine through.